dgdelmas/neural_cpp/README.md

     d5.activ = id;

 For now, all these layers are independent.
-We will assamble them into a network next.
+We will assemble them into a network next.
 We do this by feeding the addresses of these layers to an instance of the `network` class:

     network N{&i,&d1,&d2,&d3,&d4,&d5};